ActiveVisionLab/gaussctrl/README.md

 ### Small Tips
 - If your editings are not as expected, please check the images edited by ControlNet.
-- Normally, conditioning your editing on the good ControlNet editing views is very helpful, which means choosing those good ControlNet editing views as reference views is better.
+- Empirically, conditioning your editing on the good ControlNet editing views is very helpful, which means choosing those good ControlNet editing views as reference views is better.

 ## :wrench: Reproduce Our Results